Semeato and No-Till

 Here at Semeato, we believe No-Till is the future of agriculture, which is why we fully integrate it into our products.

-Semeato’s drills, planters, and multiple machines are developed to optimize No-Till under any type of soil and climatic condition.
+Semeato’s seeding drills, planters, and multiple machines are developed to optimize No-Till under any type of soil and climatic condition.

 History No-Till in Brazil